MecBonjourno/MecBonjourno/README.md

 ### Sup?
 I'm Guilherme Zago - AKA [MecBonjourno & Founder of the Za Co][website] 👋
 ##### (I know Guilherme is a hard name to pronounce, so you can call me Zago or Mec, or whatever you want 😜)
-## I'm a Student, Software Engineer & Tech Enthusiast
+## I'm Graduated in Business Adminisration, Software Engineer & Tech Enthusiast
-- 🎈 Currently working in [PoaTek][poatek].
+- 🎈 Currently working in [Poatek][poatek].
 - 🈁 Lately I've been focused in studying Data Engineering, Data Science and how to apply it in a new personal project. 👀
 - 🌱 Always focused on learning and improving myself.
-- 👯 Currently working on the FullStack developer at a project that I can't name
+- 👯 Currently working as a Web Enginner for [Electrify America][ea]
 - 🥅 Always studying React Development and its dependencies, but willing to work with other frameworks
-- ⚡ On my spare time, i love to play CS:GO and F1 2021 Game, lately all my spare time is focused on work on PAZ Plan
+- ⚡ On my spare time, I love to play CS:GO and Motor Racing games, lately all my spare time is focused on work on PAZ

 ### Check my social media: